“There are only two kinds of decisions in life; those that are reversible and those that aren’t”

 “Good organisational architecture not only keeps costs in line and maximises efficiency but also streamlines the decision-making process, enhances employee satisfaction, and facilitates creativity and innovation at all levels.”

-Be clear about who’s responsible for what – “Every individual in your organisation should clearly and completely understand what he or she is responsible for, what level authority here she has, and how he or she will be held accountable.
+Be clear about who’s responsible for what – “Every individual in your organisation should clearly and completely understand what they are responsible for, what level of authority they have, and how they will be held accountable.
 Each employee also needs to know what others are responsible for, what authority others have, and how others will be held accountable.
 Without clarity on those points, confusion and mishaps are inevitable.”

 Clarity of understanding is a theme that Lee returns to a number of times in the book; in this context this relates to the role and responsibilities a person has.
-He cites this clarity of expectations that people are given, starting right at the recruitment and induction process, as one of the key reasons that he believe explains why Disney ‘get it right’ so consistently.
+He cites this clarity of expectations that people are given, starting right at the recruitment and induction process, as one of the key reasons that he believes Disney gets it right so consistently.

-He rightly goes on to point out that responsibility and authority go hand-in-hand – “If you give people responsibility without also giving them the necessary authority to carry out those responsibilities, you are setting them up for failure.
-So, make sure everyone knows exactly what outcomes you expect exactly what authority he or she has and doesn’t have, install rigorous procedures for keeping informed.”
+He rightly goes on to point out that responsibility and authority go together – “If you give people responsibility without also giving them the necessary authority to carry out those responsibilities, you are setting them up for failure.
+So, make sure everyone knows exactly what outcomes you expect and what authority they have, install rigorous procedures for keeping informed.”

-Make every position count – Lee poses these questions that leaders should ask themselves about every role:
+Make every position count – Lee shares questions that leaders should ask themselves about every role: